mattdibi/yampad/README.md

 The Yampad is a Macropad/Numpad which uses Cherry MX style mechanical switches laid out in the usual numeric pad layout.
 The only difference comes from the bottom row, which uses a 4 keys configuration, thus enabling the use of the macropad as a nav cluster.

 The name comes from the acronym: **Y**et **A**nother **M**echanical num**PAD**, referring to the disruptive and innovative nature of the project.

+The main goal of this project is to have a cheap, easy-to-build, feature-rich numpad which is completely open source.

 Features:
 - Cheap to build.